-While sorting through my junk mail I stumbled upon a mailing for the Club Carlson Visa.
-On the envelope it said I could earn up to 85,000 bonus points.
+If you are a reward seeking type you may have come across a direct mail ofer for the Club Carlson Visa.
+On the envelope it will proclaim you can earn up to 85,000 bonus points.

 “85,000 Bonus Gold Points to start” in big red writing.
 Sounds impressive, right?